SPECIALISING IN

 Dani has worked alongside Sarsha as a legal secretary for a number of years.
 Prior to this, she was working as a Registrar at the Tauranga Family Court.
 Dani has a comprehensive understanding of the Family Court process having worked in this space since 2010.
 Dani can be contacted directly:

-One of the things I was taught in law school is the I’d never be able to think the same again — that being a lawyer is something that’s part of who I am as an individual.
+One of the things I was taught in law school is that I’d never be able to think the same again — that being a lawyer is something that’s part of who I am as an individual.

 Anita Hill